Best Personal Finance Tools for Self-Employed Workers 2026

 Pros:

-- Free version is legitimately great
+- Free version is legitimately strong

 - Best investment + net worth tracking available

-- Retirement projections are detailed
+- Retirement projections are thorough

 Cons:

-- Paid advisory is expensive vs. robo-advisors
+- Paid advisory gets expensive versus robo-advisors

 4. SoFi — Best for Banking and Financial Planning in One Place